underscoreio/ditl-crm/README.md

 # Day in the Life CRM

+This code base is used in a talk outlining ADTs and Typeclasses.

 ## Getting started

 Install Java 8, for example [from Oracle][jdk].

 Install the sbt build tool for Scala as described in the [reference manual](http://www.scala-sbt.org/download.html).

-Then run the following from your shell:
+Then run the following from your terminal/shell:

 ```
 sbt run